Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Application to Simulated Light Curves

 The top three panels in Figure~\ref{fig:ideal_cases} show the forecasts for our fiducial monitoring campaign --- daily cadence over one observing season~(i.e., six months).
-The mock light curves used for the second and third rows have lower sampling rates, with $3$-- and $7$--day cadences, respectively, while having the same overall temporal baseline as the fiducial campaign.
+The mock light curves used for the second and third rows have lower sampling rates, with 3 and $7$--day cadences, respectively, while having the same overall temporal baseline as the fiducial campaign.
 The mock light curves used for the fourth and fifth rows have lower sampling rates but longer baselines, maintaining the same number of epochs~($180$) as in the first test~(the top row).
-Unsurprisingly, for any given sampling of the light curves~(i.e., comparing panels in the same row), spectroscopic RM performs better than the two--band photometric RM, and both of them are significantly better than the one--band photometric RM.
-For example, for the fiducial campaign the lag estimate for a line with $r=0.1$ is $20\pm4.5$ days and $20\pm5$ days~($3\sigma$ level) in the spectroscopic and two--band photometric RM, but degrades drastically in the one--band tests to $20\pm20$ days.
+Unsurprisingly, for any given sampling of the light curves~(i.e., comparing panels in the same row), spectroscopic RM performs better than the two-band photometric RM, and both of them are significantly better than the one-band photometric RM.
+Table~\ref{tab:simu} summarizes the result for $r{=}1$~(\hb).
+For example, the lag estimates for the fiducial campaign are $19.4\pm2.2$, $20.1\pm2.0$, and $20.7\pm11.3$ days for the spectroscopic, two-band, and one-band photometric RM cases.
+For this strong line, the two-band approach is competitive with spectroscopy, but the one-band approach is not.
 Within each method~(i.e., comparing panels in the same column), the lag detection efficiency is very sensitive to the cadence for any fixed baseline, but largely due to the decrease in the number of data points for longer cadences --- the difference among the first, the fourth, and the bottom panels in each column, where the total number of epochs is fixed to $180$, is much smaller than that among the top three panels where the number of epochs is varied.
-In particular, in the middle column for the two--band test, the fiducial and the two long--baseline tests~(bottom two panels) find very similar lags of $20\pm5$ days~($3\sigma$ level) for lines with $r=0.1$, while the two short--baseline tests~(second and third panels) find $20\pm10$ days or worse, respectively.
+In particular, in the middle column for the two-band test, the fiducial and the two long-baseline tests~(bottom two panels) yield very similar lags of $20\pm2$ days for lines with $r=0.1$, while the two short-baseline tests~(second and third panels) find $20\pm6$ days or worse, respectively.
 However, we expect the uncertainties in the lag estimates to rise rapidly even for a fixed number of epochs as the sampling rate decreases once the cadence is larger than $20$ days.